Sage-is/WEB-Sage.Education-docs/docs/tutorials/tips/rag-tutorial.md

 This tutorial demonstrates how to:

-- Upload the latest Sage WebUI Documentation as a knowledge base.
+- Upload the latest Sage.is AI-UI Documentation as a knowledge base.
 - Connect it to a custom model.
 - Query the knowledge base for enhanced assistance.